Guild Wars 2 Ranger Guide, Build - Nature Is Your Ally!

 Your minor traits further enhance your healing skills.
 The major traits are most often the same: Cultivated Synergy, Verdant Etching, and Grace of the Land.
 The first two increase your healing capabilities and empower Glyphs.
 The last one improves your allies’ damage.

 Soulbeast – this elite spec allows Rangers to use daggers as a main-hand weapon and enter stances.
-It also introduces a new mechanic called Beastmode that gives you an ability to merge with your pets.
+It also introduces a new mechanic called Beastmode that gives you the ability to merge with your pets.
 It provides you with new skills, based on your pet’s family.
 This elite spec is used in various DPS builds, both condition and power based ones.
 Having the right companion is a crucial part of builds that involve this elite spec.

 Minor traits increase your damage output when you have fury* and after you disable an enemy.
 In the first major slot, you can use Live Fast or Fresh Reinforcement to get extra boons.
 For the second position, Essence of Speeds empowers your boons even further, while Predator’s Cunning synergizes well with condi DPS builds.
 Finally, Oppressive Superiority is a great overall damage boost.